Trivia questions about California

 Answer: Alcatraz

-Located in San Francisco Bay, Alcatraz operated as a federal prison from 1934-1963.
-While camp boundaries keep you safe inside, Alcatraz’s boundaries were designed to keep people in!
-Now it’s a popular tourist destination – much more fun to visit than to stay!
+Sitting out in San Francisco Bay, Alcatraz was a federal prison from 1934 to 1963.
+While the boundaries at camp are meant to keep you safe, Alcatraz’s boundaries were built to keep people in!
+These days, it’s much more fun to visit than it ever was to stay.

 California Nature Trivia: From Campgrounds to National Parks

-6. After climbing the rock wall at camp, what’s the name of the famous granite monolith in Yosemite National Park that rises about 3,000 feet from the valley floor?
+What’s the name of Yosemite’s famous granite monolith that rises 3,000 feet above the valley?

 Answer: El Capitan

-El Capitan is a rock climber’s dream and makes your camp climbing wall look like a small step!
-This massive formation in Yosemite National Park attracts climbers from around the world, offering a challenge that would impress even your camp adventure instructors.
+El Capitan is a rock climber’s dream come true and makes your camp climbing wall look tiny by comparison!
+This giant of Yosemite draws climbers from all over the globe—offering a challenge that’d wow even your camp adventure instructors.

-7. Camp New York has tall trees, but what California tree species is considered the tallest on Earth?
+What California tree species is the tallest on Earth?

 Answer: Coast Redwood (Sequoia sempervirens)